 How can we all help?

-We now support 20 Syria refugees in Redditch (arrived in 2016) and 20 in Bromsgrove (arrived 2018/2019).
-Worcestershire County Council in partnership with Refugee Action and Spring Housing has provided private sector rented accommodation with basic furnishings.
-We have augmented this with better quality soft furnishings such as warm duvets, softer pillows, rugs, TVs, warm clothing, toys for the children etc. All these have either been donated to us or paid for by donated funds or money from fund raising events.
+20 Syrians arrived in Redditch in 2016, and now only 11 remain in Bromsgrove out of 20 who arrived 2018/2019.
+Since then there have been births and deaths.
+Worcestershire County Council in partnership with Refugee Action, provide private sector rented accommodation with basic furnishings.
+We augmented this with better quality soft furnishings such as warm duvets, softer pillows, rugs, TVs, warm clothing, toys for the children etc. All these have either been practical donations to us, or paid for by donated funds, or money from fund raising events.

-We provide a conversation café in both Bromsgrove and Redditch for our Syrian friends to practise their English.
+We initially provided a conversation café in both Bromsgrove and Redditch for our Syrian friends to practise their English, up till the pandemic which forced closure.
 We provide lifts to doctor, hospital and dental appointments where required.
-In order to facilitate friendships with each other and help them integrate with local people, we provide a bi-monthly lunch hub with bring and share food, open to all.
-We also provide a craft club in Redditch and arrange social events and outings to other places.
-Last, but not least, we provide friendship and help with day to day problems such as difficulties with paying bills, attending the job centre and applying for jobs.
+One of our regular activities was a bi-monthly lunch hub with bring and share food, in order to facilitate friendships with each other and help them integrate with local people.
+Covid restrictions ended this.
+We also provided a craft club in Redditch for a short while and have always arranged social events and outings to other places.
+Most importantly we provide friendship and help with day-to-day problems such as difficulties with paying bills, attending the job centre and applying for jobs.

 Our biggest challenge is to get and keep enough volunteers to help us undertake the tasks outlined above.
-We particularly need befrienders and people willing to help with fund raising events, as we do not receive any other regular funding.
+We particularly need befrienders, a new treasurer, English teachers, and people willing to help with fund raising events, as we do not receive any other regular funding.
 This is where you come in!